The Gay Adventure

 The Gay Adventure is a 1936 British comedy film directed by Sinclair Hill and starring Yvonne Arnaud, Barry Jones and Nora Swinburne.
-It was made at Welwyn Studios by the independent company Grosvenor Films.
-It was based on the 1931 play of the same name by Walter Hackett.
+It was written by D.B.
+Wyndham-Lewis based on the 1931 play of the same name by Walter Hackett, and was made at Welwyn Studios by the independent company Grosvenor Films.

+Synopsis

+American confidence trickster Porter convinces timid Mr. Darnton that he is descended from Alexandre Dumas's hero D'Artagnan, leading to farcial swashbuckling adventures.